Basilique de Saint-Denis

 The Basilica of Saint-Denis (Saint-Denis or Dionysius) is located to the north of Paris, in a neighborhood with the same name as the Basilique.

-Saint Denis, first Bishop of Paris during the third century and Patron Saint of France, was buried where the Basilica of St Denis currently stands.
-A church was built in his honour and later, in 1136, it was transformed into a Gothic style basilique that was not completed until the end of the thirteenth century.
+Saint-Denis, the first Bishop of Paris during the third century and Patron Saint of France, was buried where the Basilica of St Denis currently stands.
+A church was built in his honor and later, in 1136, it was transformed into a Gothic-style Basilique that was not completed until the end of the thirteenth century.

 The Basilica of St Denis is a very beautiful temple.
-However, it is located in the outskirts of the city and may not be worthwhile visiting if you’re only in Paris for a few days.
+However, it's located in the outskirts of the city and may not be worthwhile visiting if you’re only in Paris for a few days.